aristotelis-bobas/minishell/README.md

 It expands and updates the environment variables. <br>
 Non-builtin commands (executables) are searched for within the binary folders specified by the environment and executed in a new concurrent process. <br>

-I finished the project on 6/6/2020 with a grade of 100%.